No Novak yet, but the rest of tennis is preparing for the Australian Open - ExBulletin

 No Novak yet, but the rest of tennis is preparing for the Australian Open

-While the “will he or won’t he?”
+While he will or not?
 The rest of the tennis world goes back to work this week to prepare for the first major of the season which kicks off on January 17 at Melbourne Park.

-The men’s ATP Cup team event has been in Sydney since the weekend, with three reconciliation events being played in Melbourne this week as part of Tennis Australia’s “Summer Set” of tournaments, two WTA tournaments and one ATP.

 A joint ATP and WTA tournament will be held in Adelaide this week.
 Next week, both Adelaide and Sydney will hold joint ATP-WTA tournaments.